 You’re Already Getting What You’re Worth

-You did your research and it turns out, you are being paid what you should be.
+You did your research, and it turns out, you are being paid what you should be.
 What now?
 Money isn’t the only thing worth negotiating for and sometimes not even the most valuable.
 What else do you want?
-To work from home sometimes, to condense your 40 hours into four rather than five days so you have an extra day off, more vacation time, a greater match percent for your 401k?
+To work from home occasionally, to condense your 40 hours into four rather than five days, so you have an extra day off, more vacation time, a higher match percent for your 401k?

-All of these things are negotiable too and time is often more scare than money so if you can’t get more money, ask for more time.
+All of these things are negotiable too and time is often more scarce than money so if you can’t get more money, ask for more time.

 Do you want a higher position in the company?
 Talk to people in that position both inside and outside your current company.
 What skills should you start acquiring?
 Start doing the job you want before you actually get the job.

 You are really unlikely to get fired for asking for a raise.
-People have this fear but it’s largely unfounded.
+People have this fear, but it’s mostly unfounded.
 The hiring process sucks so no reputable company is going to fire you for nothing more than asking for a raise.

 You can piss off your boss if you go about asking in the wrong way.
 Make sure you know the company is in a position to afford a raise, have documentation of why you deserve it, don’t threaten your boss (as in threaten to quit), it’s a negotiation, not an extortion, don’t ask after your boss has just been chewed out by his or her boss, don’t ask the day before your boss is taking off because he or she is having surgery.
 In other words, be tactful and gracious.